- Home

 Personal Independence Payment (PIP)

-Personal Independence Payment (PIP) is a tax-free benefit that helps cover the extra costs that come with having a disability or long-term health condition.
+Personal Independence Payment (PIP) is a tax-free benefit that helps cover the extra costs that come with having a long-term health condition or disability.

 If you struggle to get around comfortably or do everyday tasks such as cooking or washing, you might be able to claim for Personal Independence Payment (PIP).